joyent/restdown/README.md

 - Subsequent `h1`'s are API section titles.
 If your whole API is one logical grouping then you might need that second `h1` anyway.
 This should be fixed if that is the case.
 - `h2`'s are API endpoints of the form "HTTP-VERB URL-PATH".
+For example:
+  `GET /widgets/:id`.
+This format is not required though.
 - `h3`'s are just normal subsection headers within endpoints, if needed for longer documentation for a particular endpoint.
 - `h4`'s are typically for showing example request and response output for an endpoint.
 A `pre`-block inside an `h4` will get a CSS class.

-... probably some more conventions that I'm missing.

 # Brands

 A "brand" is a directory with all of the styling (CSS, JS, images) for a restdown-created .html file.
-Currently this project only has one -- based on the styling of <https://api.no.de>.
+The default brand is called "ohthejoy".
+It was originally derived from the styling of <https://api.no.de>.
 I should add more.

 The idea is that you can start with the brand here and tweak it to create your or style.
+You can use your own brand files (for your own HTML/CSS/image tweaks).
+Start by copying one of the brands in the restdown/brands directory and then use the "-b|--brand" option to restdown.

 # api.json